-Emergency Dentistry as a science deals with infection control and pain relief; both of which necessitate the use of the antibiotics and pain killers (either the opiates or the non-steroidal anti-inflammatory pain killers).
+Emergency Dentistry as a science deals with infection control and pain relief; both of which necessitate the use of antibiotics and pain killers (either opiates or non-steroidal anti-inflammatory pain killers).
 Dental treatments are generally long and require multiple sittings before the results can be achieved and control of infection and pain during the procedure may require multiple prescriptions.
-Gen Vimal Arora cautions that a Dentist must manage his prescriptions in a manner that procedures involving need for medications are carried out together within a short span or so thus reducing the risk for overuse.
-Full mouth rehabilitation cases ae especially at risk for this overuse.
-It is routine these days for a patient who is getting four root canals, extractions and getting implants placed to be under treatment for almost 6 months and require multiple procedures requiring surgery.
+Gen Vimal Arora cautions that a Dentist must manage his prescriptions in a manner that procedures involving a need for medications are carried out together within a short span or so thus reducing the risk for overuse.
+Full mouth rehabilitation cases are, especially at risk for this overuse.
+It is routine these days for a patient who is getting four root canal treatments, extractions and getting implants placed to be under treatment for almost 6 months and require multiple procedures requiring surgery.
 However, multiple times the antibiotics are taken is neither necessary nor warranted.

 One of the biggest risks from the overuse of multiple medicines is drug resistance.
 With this frequent usage, the bacteria or the disease-causing organisms ‘develop resistance’ to antibiotics and thereby the medicine does not remain effective anymore.
 Thus, one has to go for a longer duration medication without effect, requiring shifting to higher antibiotics, which are definitely with additional side effects and highly expensive.
 The antibiotic resistance is a major concern and cause of many deaths as the medicines just don’t work and the infection does not get controlled.